viktormendonck/PinVar/README.md

 #### 3. **Component Variable**

 * Select a Blueprint.
-* Choose a component from the list (template or SCS-added).
+* Choose a component from the list.
 * Pick a variable from that component’s defaults.